WarlockMnK/PUBG-Experience/README.md

 * Aimbot no longer uses World to Screen and has option for Prediction.
 * When using Aimbot, be sure to use the correct Reticle Offset for your weapon.
 A tool tip when hovering over the slider shows manually tested values.

-- Aimkey is now choosable through a dropdown menu.
+- Aimkey is now choosable by clicking Aimkey button, and then pressing a key on your main machine.
 No Recoil works without Aimbot. <strike> Update for dynamic input is coming soon </strike>
 - Kmbox B Pro+ and Makcu are now all supported